GitHub

 The binary is organized as a single, one-directional pipeline.
 Each stage hands normalized data to the next, and the engine fans its results out to the three consumer stages:

-- Mitigate / notify / api — when a threshold trips, the engine emits an attack event.
-The mitigate stage announces or withdraws RTBH routes through the embedded BGP speaker, the notify stage fans the event out to your channels, and the API stage exposes live state to the dashboard and to callers.
+3. Mitigate / notify / api — when a threshold trips, the engine emits an attack event.
+The mitigate stage announces or withdraws RTBH (Remotely Triggered Black Hole — a BGP route that tells your routers to drop all traffic to the attacked IP) routes through the embedded BGP speaker; Kapkan tracks each such decision as a ban.
+The notify stage fans the event out to your channels, and the API stage exposes live state to the dashboard and to callers.

 The data flow, in one line: